adelgado0723/Login-Backend/README.md

 }
 ```

+Upon success, the errors array will be empty and data.user.email will show the newly added user email.

 **Successful Response Body:**
-Upon success, the errors array will be empty and data.user.email will show the newly added user email

 ```JSON
 {